Víctor Chust

-Víctor Chust García (born 5 March 2000) is a Spanish professional footballer who plays as a centre-back for club Elche, on loan from club Cádiz.
+Víctor Chust García (born 5 March 2000) is a Spanish professional footballer who plays as a centre-back for club Elche.

 Career

 Real Madrid

 After receiving a start in the 2020–21 Copa del Rey against Alcoyano on 21 January 2021, which finished in a 2–1 defeat, Chust made his La Liga debut on 9 February 2021, after coming on as a late substitute in a 2–0 victory over Getafe.

 Cádiz

 In August 2021, Chust was loaned for the 2021–22 season to Cádiz.
 On 6 July 2022, Cádiz and Real Madrid reached an agreement over the permanent transfer of Chust to the Andalusian club, with Madrid keeping a percentage of his rights.

 On 9 October 2022, Chust scored his first La Liga goal for Cádiz against Espanyol, resulted in a 2–2 draw.

-Loan to Elche
+Elche

 On 7 August 2025, Chust was loaned to Elche in the top tier.
+On 17 June of the following year, the club exercised his buyout clause, and he signed a permanent three-year contract.